AdobeDocs/campaign.en/help/v8/start/connect.md

 * Check your system and tools compatibility with Adobe Campaign in the [Compatibility matrix](compatibility-matrix.md)
 * Get your Campaign server URL
-* Create your Adobe ID or get your user credentials from your company
+* Create your Adobe ID, or get your user credentials from your company
 * Install Microsft Edge Webview2 runtime on your system.
 [Learn more](#webview)

 ## Install the Client Console{#download-ac-console}